 Path K1 & K2 (Entrance 1 & Entrance 2)

 Points of Interest: The longest hike, which will take you around the entire lake zone.
 The order of places seen will depend on where you start from, but all sites are visited regardless of where you enter.
-Veliki Slap, Lower Lakes Canyon, various caves in the Lower Lakes area (entering them is not allowed), western shore of Lake Kozjak, eastern shore of Lake Kozjak by a quick electric boat transfer, eastern side of the Lower Lakes canyon.
+Veliki Slap, Lower Lakes Canyon, various caves in the Lower Lakes area (entering them is not allowed), the western shore of Lake Kozjak, eastern shore of Lake Kozjak by a quick electric boat transfer, the eastern side of the Lower Lakes canyon.